 - Modular Assembly Systems: Advanced tongue-and-groove or cam-lock systems simplify installation and ensure airtight seals.

-UAE-Specific Innovations
+DUBAI-Specific Innovations

 - Desert-Adapted Panels: Enhanced coatings and cores resist sand abrasion and extreme heat, tailored for remote projects.